3-manifolds/Sage_macOS/README.rst

 app provides a separate installer package which creates an executable bash script named /usr/local/bin/sage that can be used to run sage from a shell or script.

-Eventually this project will include all of the tools that are used to build the application starting from a macOS binary distribution of SageMath.
-Currently the project is missing some of those tools, however.